 Reading to your baby is a beautiful way to bond with your baby before they even understand language.
 Research tells us that babies hear mommy’s voice resonating through her body while still in utero, and babies show familiarity with mommy’s voice when they are two months old.
 These are great reasons to start reading to your baby before they are even born.
-When parents begin to read to babies before they are even born, they begin the habit, and it becomes easier to integrate reading into the routine.
+When parents begin to read to babies before they are born, they form the habit, and it becomes easier to integrate reading into the routine.

 After babies are born, they benefit from having books read to them as newborns.
-Even before babies can converge their eyes to look at pictures or understand words, babies are benefiting from being read to because they are listening and starting to form a foundation for their own language.
+Even before babies can converge their eyes to look at pictures or understand words, babies benefit from being read to because they are listening and starting to form a foundation for their language.

 As babies get older and can sit up and attend to books, you can practice a few strategies to make books and reading more interactive and exciting.

 - Provide babies with board books and plastic books that they can put in their mouths and explore and be comfortable with from a very young age.

 As you read to your child, pause between pages to ask questions.

 - Through questions, you can determine how much your child is comprehending.
 Ask them who is riding on the train and why.
 Ask them how the puppy got locked out and see how your child interprets the story.

 - As you read to your child, pause to talk about feelings and emotions.
 Ask them questions such as, is the boy happy or sad?
 Why is he sad?